abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

     Experimental version!

 ## Au
-  $ removed the GW tag from sp, its high in energy and the fsp shows a serious overlap
-  $ we actually did the GW calcualtion on gold both SigmaX and SigmaC are seriously affected by unfreezing
-  $ the 4f electrons ~10% total effect. since they are les deep in the Hf-Pt series I don't trust the GW tag on any
-  $ of them on non f potentials

   * Au-sp.in
     5s, 5p, 5d, 6s in valence,  4f frozen in core.
 Has 1 f-projector for unbound 5f to improve transferability.
     Recommended for GS applications.